AKC Events # 2021441908 (May 8) and #2021441909 (May 9)

 BLAZE ORANGE REQUIRED: The AKC, the State of Maryland, and MSDA require that all people in the field (where there is live fire) wear blaze/fluorescent orange clothing.
 This includes judges, gunners, handlers, marshals, bird planters, seminar attendees, and observers in the field.
 A cap by itself is not sufficient to meet this requirement.
 You need a “vest or jacket containing back and front panels of at least 250 square inches of solid fluorescent orange color (worn as outer garment at all times) or an outer garment of camouflage fluorescent orange worn above the waist which contains at least 50% fluorescent orange color.”
 If you are a spectator remaining outside the fields, blaze orange is not absolutely required.
 It is also not required during hunt dead and water portions of tests.
 However, blaze orange is strongly recommended for everyone on the property and it is the favorite fashion statement color for these events!
-A very limited number of plain blaze orange t-shirts will be available for sale on site for $5.00 each.
+A very limited number of plain blaze orange short-sleeve t-shirts will be available for sale on site for $5.00 each.

 SEVERE CORRECTION OR DISCIPLINE will not be allowed on any part of the grounds at any time.
 TRAINING by dogs and handlers entered in the hunt tests is not permitted.
 Dogs can be aired or exercised only in designated areas (areas that will not be used during the course of the tests).
 Please scoop poop from where people will be walking and deposit the poop bags in trash receptacles.

 LOCATION: Once again our hunt tests will be at Rebel Ridge Farms located at 295 Woods Road, Elkton, Maryland 21921.
 Convenient to I-95, a variety of restaurants, hotels that welcome dogs, and an RV/camping site, this beautiful property provides more than 250 acres of fields, ponds, and woods as well as a heated and air-conditioned clubhouse.
-(Unfortunately, due to the continuing risks associated with Covid-19, we may not be using the clubhouse this spring.)
+(Unfortunately, due to the continuing risks associated with Covid-19, we do not expect to be using the clubhouse this spring.)
 Most GPS will find Rebel Ridge easily using the address.
 After you turn in to the property, drive very slowly approaching the dip before the bridge!
 Follow the driveway in and stay right at the fork.
 The clubhouse is the last low building on the left.
 Pull in there to pick up a hunt test catalog, get field assignments, and ask questions.

 A note about blue-green algae: There has been much attention paid to toxic algae blooms, especially in waters that collect a lot of fertilizer run-off.
 This has not been a problem at Rebel Ridge Farms.
 Experts from Aquatic Engineering complete periodic examinations of Rebel Ridge’s man-made ponds and, to date, have not seen any evidence of algae blooms.
 The owners swim their own dogs (including their puppies) regularly, and there are events scheduled at Rebel Ridge before our hunting test date.